tsmx/oracle-rest-get/README.md

-# OracleRESTService
+# oracle-rest-get

-A simple example for creating configurable readonly GET REST-endpoints for data in an Oracle DB backend using [oracledb](https://www.npmjs.com/package/oracledb).
+A simple example for creating configurable readonly GET REST-endpoints for data in an Oracle DB tables or views using [oracledb](https://www.npmjs.com/package/oracledb).

 ## Configuration setup